lunachil32/sw25-movement-ruler/docs/README-en.md

 ## Installation

+Search for and install “Sword World 2.5 Movement Ruler” in the module installer.
-Paste the following URL into the text field at the bottom of the Module Installer and install:
+Alternatively, paste the following URL into the text field at the bottom of the Module Installer and install:

 ```
 https://github.com/lunachil32/sw25-movement-ruler/releases/latest/download/module.json